audioscavenger/BiasBuster/README.md

     --rebuildThumbnails <week>
                    Will (re)generate PICtures thumbnails only for that week.
     --dryRun
-                   Will not generate PICtures, will not import chunks.
+                   Will not generate PICtures, will not import or update the database.
+    --noPics
+                   Will not generate PICtures.
     --force
                    Will regenerate existing PICtures.